DPlayer234/houston-tools/README.md

 The board channel is not required to be unique and multiple boards may use the same channel.

-Also note that messages in nsfw channels are still tracked for sfw board channels, so they will show up on the leaderboards, but they will not be forwarded.
-Messages will be forwarded from an nsfw channel only if the board is nsfw.
+Also note that messages in nsfw channels are still tracked for sfw board channels.
+In this case, a small embed with a message link will be posted instead of a forward.
+If the board channel itself is nsfw, it will always be a forward.

 The name is purely cosmetic and may be displayed in places where a channel name may be expected but channel mentions aren't valid.